seamplex/feenox/doc/sds.md

 Results of the same fatigue problem solved using two different philosophies.
 :::

- * UNIX
- * POSIX
- * shmem
- * mpi
- * moustache

-It should be noted that all of the programs and tools mentioned to be interoperable with FeenoX are free and open source software.
+It should be noted that all of the programs and tools mentioned to be interoperable with FeenoX are [free and open source software](https://en.wikipedia.org/wiki/Free_and_open-source_software).
+This is not a requirement from the SRS, but is indeed a nice-to-have feature.

 # Interfaces